-As one of the largest networks of treatment providers in the United States, American Addiction Centers works with a variety of insurance companies to help people access drug and alcohol treatment.
-Kaiser Permanente is one of them.
+As one of the largest networks of treatment providers in the United States, American Addiction Centers works with a variety of insurance companies to help people access to drug and alcohol treatment, including Kaiser Permanente.

 You’re not alone in your battle with substance abuse and finances should not be a barrier to receiving the proper treatment to help you get on the road to recovery.

-For more information on whether or not you can use your plan at American Addiction Centers, contact one of our admissions navigators at 1-888-935-1318.
+For more information on whether or not you can use your plan at American Addiction Centers, contact our detox hotline to speak with one of our admissions navigators at .